laser-zentrale-de/lasergraph-timecode-importer/README.md

   -h, --help                  Print help
   -V, --version               Print version
 ```
+For a more detailed explanation, see the repository wiki.

 ## Why
 Sometimes it's hard to find the correct timestamp for specific (out of beat) sequences in the Lasergraph DSP Timescript.<br>